P7h/p7hb-docker-mllib-twitter-sentiment/README.md

  2. tweet profile pic
  3. date tweet created
  4. text of the tweet
- 5. sentiment predicted as per MLlib
+ 5. sentiment predicted by MLlib
  6. sentiment as per Stanford CoreNLP